Wrongful Death vs. Medical Malpractice

 - Medical errors during pregnancy or childbirth that result in injuries to a child

 Given that medical malpractice can lead to death, it's possible that a plaintiff may have a claim for both medical malpractice and wrongful death.
-However, many states have laws that limit or "cap" the amount of damages that a jury can award a plaintiff in a medical malpractice lawsuit.
+But many states have laws that limit or "cap" the amount of damages that a jury can award a plaintiff in a medical malpractice lawsuit.

 Get Legal Help With Your Wrongful Death or Medical Malpractice Claim